cpinitiative/online-judge-rust/README.md

 - Set timeout to 30 seconds
 - Set memory to 1769 MB (1 vCPU)

----

-file stuff: relaxed permissions

----
+### Todo

-Todo: Note that there are actually two CPUs -- AMD and Intel -- so timings are not consistent.
+Note that there are actually two CPUs -- AMD and Intel -- so timings are not consistent.
 With this, I saw 1.93 and also 1.30:

 ```
 double x; cin >> x; int y = x; for (int i = 0; i < y; i++) x += sqrt(x); cout << x << endl;